 A city of pretty gingerbread house facades and fairy-tale palace spires, it could be said that Prague was made to be dusted with snow.
-The sub-zero temperatures of winter fail to chill the city’s festive spirit, and from late November it hums late into the evening with vibrant Christmas markets, concerts and busy ice rinks.
+The sub-zero temperatures of winter fail to chill the city’s festive spirit, and from late November it hums late into the evening with vibrant Christmas markets, concerts, and busy ice rinks.
 You’ve chosen a great time to visit Prague, but what should you pack?
-We’ve listed the essentials items to take on a winter escape.
+We’ve listed the essential items to take on a winter escape.

 A Thick Winter Coat

-A Hat, Scarf and Gloves
+A Hat, Scarf, and Gloves

 When you’re weaving your way through the Christmas Markets at Old Town and Wenceslas Squares, or donning your skates for an evening on the Ovocny Trh ice rink, you will need a thick scarf and warm hat.
 Likewise, while that obligatory cup of steaming mulled wine might warm your fingers temporarily, you will be grateful for a pair of cosy cashmere gloves once you’ve taken your last sip.